GuiFernandess7/GuiFernandess7/README.md

 <h3 align="left">About me:</h3>

 - I'm a Systems Analysis student and BackEnd development intern.
-- Proficient in Python, MySQL, and web development frameworks like Django and Flask.
+- Proficient in Python, MySQL, and web development frameworks such as Django and Flask.
 - Experienced in implementing REST APIs.
 - Solid knowledge in data analysis using Pandas, NumPy, and Matplotlib.
 - Skilled in web automation using Selenium and Scraping.